310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/cloudy_sky.md

 {% endbubble %}

 {% bubble Chiaki %}
 D-Don't say it like that, it makes me seem bad!
 I just want to talk about something only adults should know!
-It’s not for kids to hear!
+It isn’t for kids to hear!
 {% endbubble %}

 {% bubble Midori %}